 The Citi Double Cash card was always a solid product offering with 2% cashback everywhere and no annual fee.
-It also offers 0% APR on balance transfers for 18 months.

 But it became a lot more interesting when Citi started allowing you to convert the cash back into Citi ThankYou points.
 That flexibility is valuable as it allows you to choose between 2% cash back everywhere or converting into miles where they can be more valuable.

 While you need a card like the $95/year Citi Premier card to transfer those points into most airline miles, you can transfer your 2% cash back earnings into 24 Sears Shop Your Way points without any other card.
 1 Citi ThankYou point converts into 12 Shop Your Way points, and with Citi Double Cash you earn 2 ThankYou points (or 24 Shop Your Way points) per dollar spent.

 Why should you care about Shop Your Way points?

 Well, you definitely don’t want to store points there.
 But you can transfer points there and immediately redeem those points for gift cards to other stores.
 5,000 Shop Your Way points can be redeemed for a $5 gift card, 30,000 Shop Your Way points can be redeemed for a $30 gift card, etc.

 In other words if you spend $1,250 on a Citi Double Cash Card, you’ll earn $25 cash back.
 You can transfer that cash back into 2,500 ThankYou points and you can transfer that into 30,000 Shop Your Way points.
 You can then use those points for a $30 gift card to hundreds of stores.
 That’s an effective 2.4% back on your $1,250 in spending!